mustafaersoyer/express-dynamodb-rest-api/README.md

 # express-dynamodb-rest-api
-This project is for starloop backend testing.
+This project is for backend testing.

 I developed the project using TypeScript, DynamoDB and Express.
 I have run DynamoDB both locally and on AWS.
 It is currently available on AWS with sample data.
 The project works with AWS DynamoDB.
 I learned DynamoDB for this project.